...where you can see

 you can see how it progresses- but don't pick those shoots!
 The plants have to grow for a couple years and develop

 the root system before you start to harvest.
-Luckily the old guys are still producing and with all this warm weather
+Luckily the old guys are still producing.

 As I've said in the past, we are similar to a CSA in

 that what is being harvested right here right now is what you get to choose from.
 The difference is that you do have

 a choice within the current harvest.
 You don't receive a huge bag of turnips for this week's allotment

 (which I'm sure doesn't really happen all that often in CSA's!), and you don't pay ahead so if the current

 harvest does not appeal to your tastes you are not out any money.

 But for many of us eating seasonally is an adventure